elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/general-guidelines.md

 [![GitHub Flow](../../images/github_flow.svg)][github-flow]

-1. [Create a "feature branch"][git-branch] from the default branch; use the `feature/my-feature` naming pattern to name your feature branch, e.g., `feature/update-docs`; make sure the default [branch is up to date][git-pull] before creating the feature branch!
+1. [Create a "feature branch"][git-branch] from the development branch; use the `feature/my-feature` naming pattern to name your feature branch, e.g., `feature/update-docs`; make sure the development [branch is up to date][git-pull] before creating the feature branch!
 2. [Commit code changes][git-commit] to address the issue you are working on
-3. [Push the feature branch][git-push] to the remote and [create a pull request][github-pr] in GitHub
+3. [Push the feature branch][git-push] to the remote and [create a pull request][github-pr] against the development branch in GitHub
 4. Address any comments added during code review by pushing additional commits (there may be multiple rounds of reviews)
-5. Once all issues are resolved, code owners will merge the feature branch into the default branch using the ["squash merging"][github-merge-squash] method
+5. Once all issues are resolved, code owners will merge the feature branch into the development branch using the ["squash merging"][github-merge-squash] method

+!!! note "Development branch"

+    Typically, `dev` is the name of the development branch in our projects.
+    In few cases (e.g., _this_ repository), there is no development branch and changes are merged immediately into the main branch, typically called `main`.

 !!! note "Default branch"

-    Typically, `dev` is the default branch for all projects in pre-release state, i.e., those with version numbers below `v1.0.0`.
-Upon release, `main` becomes the default branch, and [semantic versioning][sem-ver] is strictly adhered by.
-In some cases, there may not be a `dev` branch and `main` is used as the default branch straight away.
+    For project in pre-release state, i.e., those with version numbers below `v1.0.0`, the development branch is typically the default branch (meaning that the correct target branch for your PRs is set automatically).

+    With the first major release, the default branch is set to the main branch instead.
+In that case, make sure to manually select the development branch as the target branch for your PRs.

 ??? note "Substantial changes"